Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Blood Groups.md

 **Why are blood groups important?** - What are 'blood groups'?
 Why is it important to match blood groups for transfusion?
 Find out with our colourful demonstration.

-Last initially checked on 2025-11-29 by Jeovana Ip (jci25@cam.ac.uk) and double-checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2025-11-29 by Jeovana Ip (jci25@cam.ac.uk) and double-checked on 2026-01-08 by Mafalda Merladet Moreno (mm2758@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->